msu-csc232-fa20/lab01/README.md

 This lab is composed of three parts:

-1. Part 1: Exploring One-dimensional Arrays
+1. Part 1: Exploring one-dimensional arrays
-1. Part 2: Exploring the Indexes and Addresses of Arrays
+1. Part 2: Exploring the indexes and addresses of arrays
-1. Part 3: A Brief Look at Multidimensional Arrays
+1. Part 3: Exploring what happens when we index arrays improperly

 As you follow along in this lab assignment, you'll be asked to